 Expect to trek 4 to 10 hours daily across uneven, often steep terrain.
 The trail involves long ascents and descents, mostly on unpaved mountain paths.

-Is the Short Everest Base Camp Trek Right for You?
+Is the Rapid Everest Base Camp Trek Right for You?

 Yes, absolutely—if you’re reasonably fit and have some experience with high-altitude hiking.
 Prior trekking experience is helpful, especially if you live near the mountains or already lead an active lifestyle.
 Strong physical stamina is essential, but mental strength and determination are just as important.
 This trek is best suited for those who are both physically and mentally prepared, enjoy mountain travel, and are ready to embrace the challenges and beauty of the Himalayas.

-How to Prepare for the Short EBC Trek?
+How to Prepare for the Rapid EBC Trek?

 You don’t need to be an athlete to complete this trek—but you should be in good shape and have prior hiking experience.
 We recommend starting a regular training routine about 10 weeks before your departure.